 Tehnopol Science Park itself is a science and business campus for innovative tech companies where a company can rent an office and get help with different business and innovation services.
 Besides all that, it has all the essential services you might need- restaurants, cafes, a gym, a hostel, daycare for children, and even a beauty salon.

 Garage 48 Hub is like Tehnopol in the way that you and your team can rent an office where you can work on your product, meet new people, and get help if needed.
 You can buy a subscription package so that you have all that you need to succeed with your team.
 The Garage also hosts hackathons, where all the tech people like to hang out.
 There, some of the most famous and known ideas today have had its beginning.
 At Garage 48, you can turn your idea into a working prototype in only 48 hours.

-Both these places host many events that any founder might be interested in participating, so make sure to see what they have on their schedule.
+All three of these places host many events that any founder might be interested in participating for various reasons, so make sure to see what they have on their schedule when visiting.

 Here are some accelerators in Estonia:

 - Cleantech Estonia

 All accelerators also have some connections with venture funds and angel investors, where your company could get a potential investment.
 The fact is that getting startup funding for your company is hard – that is no lie – usually, only the best startup ideas in Estonia end up raising money and turning itself into a real international business.